Chair of Governors

 Both my children passed through the school very happily and successfully and I am grateful for the excellent foundations for life and learning that were put in place by the school.

-In my current role as an associate governor , I continue to take great pleasure in being able to help in any way, a school community such as ours, that puts children at the heart of everything we do.
+In my current role as a co-opted governor , I continue to take great pleasure in being able to help in any way, a school community such as ours, that puts children at the heart of everything we do.

 I have been married for 30 years and have 3 older children, my eldest daughter and my son are both teachers and my other son is a lifeguard who studied Sports Development at the University of Marjons.